 #4 Memento (2000)

 film out break big his and feature second Nolan’s was This.
 If that sentence seemed strange it is because it is backwards in honour of the majority of Memento being told in reverse.
 It is the story of an insurance investigator named Leonard (Guy Pearce) who investigates the rape and murder of his wife.
-But in that same attack he developed anterograde amnesia – he lost ability to store recent memories – and has to keep files, write notes and even tattoo clues on his body to keep everything straight.
+But in that same attack he developed anterograde amnesia — he lost the ability to store recent memories — and has to keep files, write notes and even tattoo clues on his body to keep everything straight.

 It is an odd, almost disconcerting experience watching a film backwards and Nolan did this for the audience to share in Leonard’s fragmented perspective.
 After a while you do get used to it and it quite rewarding seeing things revealed layer by layer.
 Pearce is entertaining and charming as Leonard and we also have solid performances from co-stars and Matrix allumni Carrie Ann-Moss and Joe Pantaliano.
-The film is clever and a one of a kind experience but it does not really hold up well for repeat viewings.
-And the ending stretches the period that Leonard can hold on to his memories for narrative purposes and for that we have to knock off some points.
+The film is clever and a one-of-a-kind experience but it does not really hold up well for repeat viewings.
+And the ending stretches the period that Leonard can hold on to his memories for narrative purposes, and for that we have to knock off some points.

 #3 The Prestige (2006)

 I struggled with this entry and the number two on this list and ended up switching their places.
 But the top three films on this list are all exceptional pieces of cinema.
-And picking up the bronze is The Prestige, a mystery thriller set in the 19th century involving an escalating struggle between two magicians Robert Angier (Hugh Jackman) and Alfred Borden (Christian Bale).
+Picking up the bronze is The Prestige, a mystery thriller set in the 19th century involving an escalating struggle between two magicians Robert Angier (Hugh Jackman) and Alfred Borden (Christian Bale).

 #2 The Dark Knight (2008)

 What can be said about The Dark Knight that has not already been said?
 This second part of the trilogy is not only the best of the three but one of the best superhero films of all time.
-In this superhero crime drama Batman battles the maniacal Joker (an Oscar winning performance by the late Heath Ledger) who has the city of Gotham in the grip of terror.
+In this superhero crime drama Batman battles the maniacal Joker (an Oscar-winning performance by the late Heath Ledger) who has the city of Gotham in the grip of terror.

 #1 Inception (2010)